Joseph Hannan: Politics

+Parliamentary politics

 Hannan stood unsuccessfully against George Fairbairn for the seat of Fawkner at the 1910 election, but defeated him at the 1913 election.
-He lost the seat at the 1917 election, due to his opposition to conscription.
+He remained loyal to the ALP during the ALP split of 1916 but lost the seat at the 1917 election, due to his opposition to conscription.
 In 1918 he won a by-election for the Victorian Legislative Assembly seat of Albert Park, but resigned in 1919 to unsuccessfully contest Fawkner at the 1919 election.

-In 1924, he was appointed to fill a casual vacancy in the Senate, but was not returned at the 1925 election.
+In 1924, Hannan was appointed to fill a casual vacancy in the Senate, but was not returned at the 1925 election.
 He also unsuccessfully contested the assembly seat of Castlemaine and Kyneton in 1927 and Albert Park in 1932, and stood for the Federal seats of Kooyong the 1928 election and Flinders at the 1934 election without success.

+Personal life

-After leaving politics Hannan became a commercial traveller and served as vice-president of the South Melbourne Districts Football Club.
-He was survived by two daughters and a son.
+In 1903, Hannan married Agnes Phelan, with whom he had four children.
+After leaving politics he worked as a commercial traveller and served as vice-president of the South Melbourne Districts Football Club.
+He died on 14 March 1943 in Black Rock, Victoria, having been predeceased by his wife and one of his daughters.

 Hannan is buried in the Roman Catholic section of Coburg Cemetery with his wife, daughter Veronica and two infant grandsons.
 His grave is included in a self-guided heritage walk at the cemetery and information about his life is available on a sign posted at his graveside.